 The Class B Unit agreements further provide that, subject to Messrs.
-Krantz, Shone and Mirisola's continued service through consummation of the IPO, any performance-vesting Class B Units will be converted into an award of restricted common units.
-One-third of such common units vest on each of the first, second and third anniversaries of the IPO, subject to the service provider's continued service through the applicable vesting date.
-Any unvested time-vesting units will continue to vest according to the normal vesting schedule (25% of the time-vesting Class B Units vest on each of the first four anniversaries of July 16, 2019) in connection with an IPO.
+Krantz, Shone and Mirisola's continued service through consummation of the IPO, any performance-vesting Class B Units that would meet the applicable prescribed investment multiple if Advent were to sell its investment at the IPO price will be converted into an award of what would become Reclassified Management Holdings Class B Units and any performance-vesting Class B Units that would not meet the applicable prescribed investment multiple would be forfeited.
+In connection with the IPO, such forfeiture condition will be waived.
+One-third of such Reclassified Management Holdings Class B Units vest on each of the first, second and third anniversaries of the IPO, subject to the service provider's continued service through the applicable vesting date.
+Any unvested time-vesting units will continue to vest, subject to the service provider's continued service, according to the normal vesting schedule (25% of the time-vesting Class B Units vest on each of the first four anniversaries of July 16, 2019) following the IPO.